chbrown13/RecommenderTest/README.md

 # RecommenderTest
-Test repository for automated recommendation system with Jenkins
+Test project for automated recommendation system with Jenkins